yasakmt/de2024/README.md

 # Objective

-My objective was to develop a aws lambda funtion to process the given "test-data" by implementing all the contraints and dependancies mentioned in the problem statement.
+My objective was to develop an aws lambda funtion to process the given "test-data" by implementing all the contraints and dependancies mentioned in the problem statement.

 # Solution

 The solution was implemted using serverless approach.
-I used one S3 bucket, One Lambda function, 4 SQS queues for four types of files, and three DynamoDB tables.
+I used 1 S3 bucket, 1 Lambda function, 4 SQS queues for four types of files, and three DynamoDB tables.

 # Steps to verify my lambda_funtion

 My code can be tested with AWS Lambda's inbuild functionality.
 The Test event is provided below.

 Create follwing three DynamoDB tables with default configs:
 Table name "customerstb" with id(string) as primary key.
+GSI with name as EmailIndex and partion key as email(string).
 Table name "products" with sku(string) as primary key.
 Table "transactions" with transactions_id(string) as primary key.